VitoVan/calm/README.md

   (c:fill-path))
 ```

-This function will be called passivly.
-That is to say, this function won't be called again after the first call, unless any event has been triggered by the user, such as: mouse motion, keydown, keyup, mousebuttondown, etc.
+This function will be called passively.
+That is to say, this function won't be called again after the first call, unless any event has been triggered by the user, such as mouse motion, key down, key up, mouse button down, etc.

 If you want to continually refresh the canvas without user interaction, you should use `draw-forever`.

-Note: Functions like `c:arc` are third party APIs exposed by CALM.
+Note: Functions like `c:arc` are third-party APIs exposed by CALM.
 Please refer to [Drawing on Canvas](#drawing-on-canvas) for more info.

 #### Function `draw-forever`

-This is also the entry function  for a CALM application, just like `draw`, so please DON NOT define both of them, the consequence of having both `draw` and `draw-forever` is equivalent to killing John Wick's dog.
+This function also serves as the entry point for a CALM application, similar to the `draw` function.
+It is important to avoid defining both `draw` and `draw-forever` as doing so would have severe consequences, comparable to killing John Wick's dog.

 This function will be called every `*calm-delay*` milliseconds, regardless of user interaction.